Explore Scotland’s remote westernmost islands

 Spotting seals, otters, eagles and a multitude of seabirds is very much part of any outdoor experience in Scotland as is strolling on a white beach, exploring a romantic castle and discovering evidence of past lives where sometimes you least expect.
 Unwind in the expanse of natural wilderness, enjoy delicious and scenic picnics and a ‘wee blether’ with the locals in the pub at the end of the day!

 The archipelago is a natural paradise for birds such as eagles and harriers but also corncrakes, redshank and waders.
 Particularly stunning in early summer are the beautiful blooming machairs, flowering meadows along the sandy beaches.
 Offshore, and often visible from land, visitors can spot dolphins, basking sharks and even whales.
+A unique experience to remember from your trip to the Outer Hebrides.

 A wonderful bonus of your holiday is travelling from and back to Stirling through some of Scotland’s most iconic landscapes: the rolling hills and big tree forests of Perthshire, the mountainous Cairngorms National Park, the impressive Moray Firth estuary near Inverness and finally the remote and wild western seaboard.
 En route we stop at the spectacular Corrieshalloch Gorge for a short walk before we board the ferry in Ullapool for our sailing to Stornoway.